 Proof Alliance is rebranding, expanding, and we're moving!
 We have a new logo, website, and prevention campaign to help change the norms around drinking during pregnancy.
 And in May 2019 we will be moving to a stand-alone building.
 Proof Alliance commits to the people of Minnesota and we will continue to develop transformative programs to help Minnesotans impacted by FASD.

 Prenatal exposure to alcohol is a complex public health issue that impacts us all.
-Alcohol exposure during pregnancy is a major cause of birth defects, neurodevelopmental impairments, and learning problems.
+Alcohol exposure during pregnancy is a major cause of preventable brain injury, birth defects, learning problems and growth issues.
+1-3

-At MOFAS, we are deeply committed to the prevention of prenatal alcohol exposure.
+At Proof Alliance, we are deeply committed to the prevention of prenatal alcohol exposure.
 There are very few public health problems where there are such clear and compelling solutions available.
-If a woman does not drink when she is pregnant her baby will not have the issues associated with prenatal alcohol exposure.
-However, how and why exposure happens is very complicated.
-Putting forth policy solutions that address this issue is a top priority.
+If alcohol is not consumed during pregnancy a child will not have the issues associated with prenatal alcohol exposure.4 However, how and why exposure happens is very complicated.5-8 Putting forth policy solutions that address this issue is a top priority.

-It is also important to understand that at the core of everything that MOFAS does, we believe that everyone is worthy of inclusion and respect.
-We often find families and individuals impacted by Fetal Alcohol Spectrum Disorders (FASD) face difficulties and barriers accessing services needed to be successful.
-These families and individuals deserve equitable access to an education, appropriate housing and services in the community so they can live inter-dependently, have reasonable employment accommodations and have an equal access to justice.
-FASD cannot be cured, but it can be accommodated.
+It is also important to understand that at the core of everything Proof Alliance does, we believe that everyone is worthy of inclusion and respect.
+We find people impacted by fetal alcohol spectrum disorders (FASD) and their families face difficulties and barriers in accessing services they need to be successful.
+People with an FASD deserve equitable access to an education, appropriate housing and employment, and services and supports.
+FASD cannot be cured but it can and should be accommodated.9

 Currently, people with an FASD who qualify for a waiver to help them live in the community typically receive a Developmental Disability (DD) waiver or a Community Access for Disability Inclusion (CADI) waiver.
 While CADI and DD waivers help many people with an FASD, others have an even higher level of need.